rot256/noise-extension-ask/ask.md

   This allows libraries to implement the extension without introducing significant overhead on applications not using the ASK API.

+# 5. Implementation

 # 6. Rationales

-Not required, but might be a good idea to explain nonobvious design decisions.

 Rather than truncating to 32 bytes (size of a symmetric key), full output of HKDF is returned (rathe